-6. The GHoST Algorithm
+6. The GHoST algorithm

 We now move on to higher dimensions.
 From Section 4.3 we know that we have to do more than the simple HOP algorithm in order to approach optimal position estimates.
-Moreover, HS does not apply directly, because in two or more dimensions, the minimum Euclidean distance for two nodes separated by h hops is not h/2 anymore but merely 1, even for maximal skip distance.
+Moreover, HS does not apply directly, because in two or more dimensions, the minimum Euclidean distance for two nodes u and v separated by h hops is not h/2 anymore but merely 1, even for maximal skip distance.
+See for example Fig. 2.
+The bad news is that if there is no further information, then v has no way of determining whether it is slightly more than 1 or as much as h units away from u.
+The good news is that neither can an optimal algorithm so that the competitive ratio is not compromised in this case.

 Another issue is the construction of the "mid-point" of the interval intersections in two or more dimensions.
 Since we are studying the worst case, we want to find the point such that the maximum error is minimized.
-Going back to one dimension, one can consider the mid-point of a line segment as the center of the circle with the segement as its diameter.
-Similarly, in two dimensions, we can (locally) find the circle of minimal radius which encloses all points in the intersection.
+Going back to one dimension, one can consider the midpoint of a line segment as the center of the circle with the segment as its diameter.
+Similarly, in two dimensions, we can (locally) find the circle of minimal radius which encloses all points in the intersection, as in Fig. 3.
 The center of that circle is then the point with least maximum distance to any other point in the area.
-In d dimensions, we find the smallest enclosing (d - 1)dimensional sphere.
+In d dimensions, we find the smallest enclosing (d - 1)-dimensional sphere.